klaudiosinani/signale/readme.md

 ### Local

-To enable local configuration call the `.config()` function on your signale instance.
+To enable local configuration call the `config()` function on your signale instance.
 Local configurations will always override any pre-existing configuration inherited from `package.json`.

 In the following example, loggers in the `foo.js` file will run under their own configuration, overriding the `package.json` one.